sleibach/cap-snowflake/IMPLEMENTATION_SUMMARY.md

 cds serve
 ```

-That's it!
-Your CAP service now uses Snowflake.
+After these steps, the CAP service uses Snowflake as its database.

 ---

-## 📚 Documentation Index
+## Documentation Index

 | Document | Purpose |
 |----------|---------|